 Some transducers use CHIRP sonar while some do not; Side-Scan and Down-Scan are featured in some but not all transducer.
 The transducer that features CHIRP sonar is considered superior because of the detail and clarity they provide.
 Features like Side-Scan and Down-Scan greatly enhance the detail and precision that is provided by the fish finder.

 Fishfinder is a complicated device and it is not easy to use.
 Beginners often find it difficult to read.
 Here are a few simple steps which will make it easier for you

 1- Make sure you know the angles at which the unit is emitting the waves

 2- If the screen is scrolling constantly it means sonar is not moving

 3- Read the length from the scale that is displayed on the left or right corner of the screen

 4- Now look for the fish icon and estimate its length with respect to the scale.

 5- If the unit does not feature fish icons look for the fish arches and repeat the same step to assess the depth of the fish

 FAQs about Best Fishfinder for Small Boat

-Our best pick is Lowrance Hds 16 Live which is a top-notch device, gives near-photographic display and has an efficient quad-core processor.
+Our best pick is Lowrance Hds 16 Live which is a top-notch device, gives a near-photographic display, and has an efficient quad-core processor.
 It also has built-in GPS and gives you the ability to connect to other smart devices.
 However, do not forget to go through the rest of the list to find the best one for you.